MuffinTheMan/appengine-standard-ee10-sample/README.md

+## App Engine Runtime

+Replace `runtime-*.jar` files in `default/src/main/webapp` with actual jars (these are currently empty placeholder files, since the actual files are large and impractical to include in the project).
+If you want to use Google's runtime, there's no need to replace these jars; instead, remove the `<endpoint>` block from `default/src/main/webapp/WEB-INF/appengine-web.xml`.

 ## Deploying

 Via commandline, deploy to an existing Appengine Standard project like so (replace `APPENGINE_PROJECT_ID_HERE` and `VERSION_NUM_HERE` with the ProjectID for the Appengine project and whatever Version you want):